Epsom Salt Side Effects

 Generic name: magnesium sulfate

 Note: This document contains side effect information about magnesium sulfate.
-Some of the dosage forms listed on this page may not apply to the brand name Epsom Salt.
+Some dosage forms listed on this page may not apply to the brand name Epsom Salt.

 Along with its needed effects, magnesium sulfate (the active ingredient contained in Epsom Salt) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.